lalimasharda/AWS-Monitoring/README.md

 - Set up 3 t2.micro AWS EC2 instances

-- Installed Prometheus and Node Exporter: Followed [Digital Ocean acticle] for steps for installation and configuration
+- Installed Prometheus and Node Exporter: Followed [Digital Ocean article] for steps for installation and configuration
 - Installed Grafana and connected it with Prometheus: Steps taken from the [Official Documentation]
 - Currently working on creating a new dashboard and graphs on Grafana